AdewaleMotoro/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints hello world,will be updated later
+script that prints “Hello, World”